giovannitakeshisesta/South-Park-The-Game/readme.md

 ```
 #
 ## Grabbing & Holding a guest
-When the player collides with a guest and Space is pressed, the coordinates of the guest will be the same of the top of the player.
+When the player collides with a guest and Space is pressed, the coordinates of the guest will be the same as the top of the player.
 ```JS
 // if the player IS NOT holding a guest,
 // if the player touch a guest,